Larry Gagosian: Personal life

+In his younger years, Gagosian pled guilty to two felony charges regarding use of a stolen credit card.
+He received a suspended sentence and probation.
+Gagosian considers the incident a mistake, as the credit card was being passed around by several of his friends.

 Gagosian was briefly engaged to the dancer Catherine Kerr.
 In 2021, it was reported that he had begun a relationship with artist Anna Weyant.
 ArtNet News reported in 2024 that the two had separated.
+Currently, Gagosian is in a relationship with Italian model Erica Pelosini.

 In 1988, Gagosian bought the Toad Hall estate in Amagansett, New York, with an 11,000-square-foot house designed by architect Charles Gwathmey for fellow architect François de Menil in 1983, for $8 million.
 In 2009, he had Christian Liaigre design a home for him in Flamands Beach on St. Barths.
 In 2010, internet pioneer David Bohnett sold his 5,700 square foot Holmby Hills compound, originally designed by A. Quincy Jones for Gary Cooper, to Gagosian for $15.5 million, according to public records.
 Gagosian bought the former Harkness Mansion, an enormous townhouse at 4 East 75th Street in Manhattan, for $36.5 million in 2011.

+Although born in the United States, Gagosian still has roots to his Armenian heritage.
+For example, he has been known to support Armenian artist Arshile Gorky, who is deemed to be an abstract expressionist.

 Legal issues

 In 1969, Gagosian pleaded guilty to two felony charges of forgery, stemming from his use of someone else’s credit card.
 He received a suspended sentence and probation.

 In 2003, Gagosian paid $4 million settlement after federal prosecutors accused him and three partners of failing to pay taxes on the sale of 58 works of art.

 In 2012, suits and counter-suits were filed by Gagosian and Ronald Perelman against one another concerning an unfinished work by Jeff Koons and 10 others worth up to $45 million.

 In 2012, Gagosian was sued for $14 million in a suit involving the sale of an edition of Girl in Mirror.

 In September 2023, a class action lawsuit was filed against Kappo Masa, which is owned by Gagosian and Masa Takayama.
 The lawsuit alleges that Kappo Masa employees are owed tip money for their services and that the restaurant “underpaid its employees by 12 percent.”